Frequently asked questions about Interprefy's automatic captioning services for meetings and events

-- ASR Captions: Automatic closed captions, rendering the speaker audio into text ni real-time.
+- ASR Captions: Automatic closed captions, rendering the speaker audio into text in real-time.

-- Glossary function: Enhance captions accuracy by pre-loading the system with specific names, brand names, or accuracy.
+- Glossary function: Enhance captions accuracy by pre-loading the system with specific names, brand names or product names.

 - Linguistic support: Professional vetted linguists support in preparing the glossary for your event.